 Purchase in Lieu of Redemption.
 In lieu of mandatory redemption, the City may surrender to the Paying Agent for cancellation any series or subseries of Tax-Exempt Fixed Rate Bonds purchased on the open market, and such series or subseries of Tax-Exempt Fixed Rate Bonds are required to be cancelled by the Paying Agent.
-If any series or subseries of Tax-Exempt Fixed Rate Bonds are so cancelled, the City may designate the Sinking Fund Installments or portions thereof within such series or subseries of Tax-Exempt Fixed Rate Bonds are required to be cancelled.
-If the Series 2022 Supplemental Ordinance, the City covenants and agrees that any Tax-Exempt Fixed Rate Bonds so purchased on the open market in lieu of mandatory redemption will be surrendered promptly to the Paying Agent for cancellation, unless the City has delivered to the Paying Agent an Opinion of Bond Counsel stating that the failure to promptly surrender such Tax-Exempt Fixed Rate Bonds for cancellation will not, in and of itself, adversely affect the tax-exempt status of the interest on any of such bonds.
+If any series or subseries of Tax-Exempt Fixed Rate Bonds are so cancelled, the City may designate the Sinking Fund Installments or portions thereof within such series or subseries of Tax-Exempt Fixed Rate Bonds so purchased that are to be reduced as a result of such cancellation.
+[In the Series 2022 Supplemental Ordinance, the City covenants and agrees that any Tax-Exempt Fixed Rate Bonds so purchased on the open market in lieu of mandatory redemption will be surrendered promptly to the Paying Agent for cancellation, unless the City has delivered to the Paying Agent an Opinion of Bond Counsel stating that the failure to promptly surrender such Tax-Exempt Fixed Rate Bonds for cancellation will not, in and of itself, adversely affect the tax-exempt status of the interest on any of such bonds.